bmrb-io/BMRB-API/documentation/JSONRPC.md

     * `count`: Returns the count of matching results rather than the actual results.
-  * `select`: A list of columns (tags) that you want to select from the table spefified.
+  * `select`: A list of columns (tags) that you want to select from the table specified.
 If you want all of them you can use "*" rather than a list.
   * `where`: A dictionary of as many `key` -> `filter on key` pairs as you want.
-  If you don't have the `key` in your `from` paramter, it will automatically be added.
+  If you don't have the `key` in your `from` parameter, it will automatically be added.
 An example is `Type`: `SMILES` which specifies that the `Type` column MUST BE `SMILES` in order to print the result.
-You can use `%` multiple times anywhere in the value as a wildcharacter.
+You can use `%` multiple times anywhere in the value as a wild character.
   * `hash`: A boolean. `true` makes the results ordered such that each column is a key that points to a list of all of it's values. `false` results in the values being returned as a list of rows (as lists).